sairaatta/conquer_chess/docs/rulebook/README.md

 4.2     Adjusting the pieces or other physical contact with a piece:

-4.2.1    Only the player having the move may adjust one or more pieces on their squares, provided that he/she first expresses his/her intention (for example by saying “j’adoube” or “I adjust”).
+4.2.1    Only the player having the move may adjust one or more pieces on their squares, provided that he/she first expresses his/her intention (for example by saying “j'adoube” or “I adjust”).

 4.2.2    Any other physical contact with a piece, except for clearly accidental contact, shall be considered to be intent.